fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket II - pt 1.md

 ## Chapter 9

-&amp;gt; _"It was fun the time I had after all this, at Disney World and Eurodisney.
+> _"It was fun the time I had after all this, at Disney World and Eurodisney.
 Two weeks of fun and no worries after three months of pressure was all I've asked for.
 And it was fun to have lots of freebies from Disney and so, and even engaging some parades aside Mickey and others, including the_ real _Jiminy Cricket.
 But I had to get back Geneva, to get back my life from where it stopped some months before."_
-&amp;gt;
+>
-&amp;gt; **Jiminy Cricket, _"From Dress-up to save up: an underage breakthrough story"_**
+> **Jiminy Cricket, _"From Dress-up to save up: an underage breakthrough story"_**

 Now Jiminy's team had grow with Cajun gone off the reserve and joining the team, as a way to train either Jiminy and Djanni into combat.
 Djanni needed not too much training, as his powers are combat-focused, the combat only needed as a way to improve his effectiveness.
 The main combat training was focused on Jiminy.